-This fantastic drink kicks some serious germ butt.
+This fantastic drink is loaded with ingredients that rev up your immune system.
 It’s like drinking liquid energy.
 And it’s so easy to make.
 Did I mention you don’t even have to turn your stove on?

 Because it uses common household ingredients, this folk remedy deserves a place in every kitchen apothecary.